 It is most important to gather all the activities using whatever methods necessary.
 You can simplify later for create a simpler diagram but at least you learn more about the process.
 This is similar to the Process Mapping exercise.

 Based on the information given, it appears there are some special cause situations that are creating a lot of variability and likely those are creating non-normal data and the measure of central tendency may not be the mean.
-So, it is very important to analyze the gather the activities for those unique situations.
+So, it is very important to analyze the activities for those unique situations.

 2) Create the Activity Network Diagram